pkturner/mapper/doc/manual/pages/georeferencing.md

 #### Reference point

 Settings in this section define the reference point, which is a point for which coordinates in all of the involved coordinate systems are known.
-It acts as the anchor between the different coordinate reference systems.
+It acts as the anchor between the different coordinate systems.

 In case the georeferencing dialog is triggered by loading a georeferenced template in a map which is not georeferenced yet, these settings are probably already pre-filled with sensible values (assuming that no other map objects exist yet), so they do not need to be changed in this case.